Turkey urges respect for Black Sea straits pact after closing access | Politics

 Turkey is calling on all sides in the Ukraine crisis to respect an international pact on passage through the Turkish straits to the Black Sea, Defence Minister Hulusi Akar was cited as saying on Tuesday after Ankara closed access.

+Erdogan later discussed the invasion with Austrian President Alexander Van der Bellen and Dutch Prime Minister Mark Rutte in separate phone calls, his office said, adding he told Rutte that Turkey was continuing to work for an immediate ceasefire.
+While forging close ties with Russia, Turkey has also sold drones to Ukraine and signed a deal to co-produce more, angering Moscow.
+It also opposes Russian policies in Syria and Libya, as well as its 2014 annexation of Crimea.

-"Turkey is really doing its best, or you can see it bends over backward not to offend Russia," Isik said.
+"Turkey is really doing its best, or you can see it bends over backwards not to offend Russia," analyst Isik said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)